SalifD-EE/pomocube_prototype1/README.md

 ### Tying it all together

 With this, all of the main functionality for this timer was COMPLETE… But there were still a couple of QOL tweaks to make.
 I’d deferred almost every UI and UX feature until the end, so now is the time to tackle that.
 T he first thing that needed to go was that dreadful default font for the time display.
-I replaced it by Sans, one of the fonts offered by the Adafruit GFX library.
+I replaced it with Sans, one of the fonts offered by the Adafruit GFX library.
 It’s inspired by the perennial Helvetica and it looks great.
 It instantly transformed the feel of the product from hacker doo-dad to a real product used by real people.
 I mean, witness the difference yourself.

 (Photo of comparison)